 These parks include 300 miles of trails, picnic areas, nature education centers, golf courses, and more.
 You can’t really go wrong with the Cleveland Metroparks, but some of particular note include:

 Rocky River Reservation – This large park spans several cities and neighborhoods south of Cleveland.
-My favorite spot to visit is the Berea Falls Scenic Overlook, which is especially gorgeous in autumn.
+My favorite spots to visit are the Berea Falls Scenic Overlook and the Fort Hill Stairs (both of which are especially gorgeous in autumn).

 Lakefront Reservation – This reservation isn’t contiguous; it includes several spots along the Lake Erie shore, including Edgewater Park and Euclid Beach Park, which were mentioned above.
 It also includes Wendy Park, known for its bird watching, and also being a popular stopover spot for migrating monarch butterflies.